dollars0427/SQLwatcher/README.md

 defaultUpdateRec: A number of  how many rows should be the update/insert query affected by default.

 rec: The number of how many rows should be affected, or found by own query.
-If you don't need it, it should be null or 0.
+If you don't need it, it should be 0.

 If you have a text file which contain SQL query, you can using  convertsql.js which in config directory to convert it to JSON format too.